NightlyRevenger/TataruHelper/README.md

 Final Fantasy XIV with **DirectX 11** and **64 bit**.

 1. Download the latest version of the application from [here](https://github.com/NightlyRevenger/TataruHelper/releases/latest) (Setup.exe).
-2. Extract all the files in the zip archive(using WinRAR or [7-zip](https://www.7-zip.org/)) and place them everywhere you want.
+2. Run the Setup.exe file, the shortcut will be placed on the desktop.
-3. Open Tataru Helper, configure source and destination language and do the initial setup.
+3. Tataru Helper will start automatically, configure source and destination language and do the initial setup.
 4. Close the settings window and drag the floating window to the right place.
 4. Everything's ready!